troglobit/zoo/README.md

 Archiver for .zoo files
 =======================

-zoo is a file archiving utility for maintaining collections of files.
+zoo is a fully-free software ([public domain][pd]) file archiving tool for maintaining collections of files.
 It uses [Lempel-Ziv-Welch][LZW] compression to provide space savings in the range of 20% to 80%, depending on the files.

 Unlike other archiving tools, zoo can store and selectively extract multiple generations of the same file.
 If files are added to an archive